ZakL1/BetterGaming/README.md

 - __Contact page__

   - This page allows the user to get into contact with us, they will be required to input their name, email and choose the course and game they would like to be coached in.
+  - Once submitted the user will be sent to a page to say thank you for completing the form, this way the user is sure that the form had no errors

 ![Contact](assets/images/contact.PNG)